Isle of Wight Central Railway: Cowes and Newport Railway

 The Cowes and Newport Railway (C&NR) was to be 4+1/2 mi in length, running north to south along the west side of the River Medina.
 The authorised share capital was £30,000.

 A construction contract was let to Albert H. Fernandez, and the first sod was cut on 15 October 1859.
 The construction had been thought to be simple, but in fact the nature of the ground and the wet weather made the work extremely difficult.
 In December 1861, the contractor had to give up the work, and the company continued for a period managing the work directly.
 The C&NR itself had financial difficulties as the authorised share issue was considerably undersubscribed.
-The Cowes station abutted Cross Street, where there was a level crossing, over which the line continued as a tramway; engine run-round movements had to cross the level crossing and use the tramway, contrary to stipulations in the Cowes and Newport (Isle of Wight) Railway Act 1859 (22 & 23 Vict. c. xciv).
+The Cowes station abutted Cross Street, where there was a level crossing, over which the line continued as a tramway; engine run-round movements had to cross the level crossing and use the tramway, contrary to stipulations in the Cowes and Newport (Isle of Wight) Railway Act 1859.
 (The C&NR was later authorised to enlarge the station and close Cross Street.
 This work was done in early 1879).

 Captain Tyler of the Board of Trade inspected the line for passenger operation in May 1862, but found numerous deficiencies and recommended that the authorisation for opening be declined.
 He returned on 14 June 1862 and this time everything was in order; the line opened on 16 June 1862; passenger traffic only was carried for some time after opening; there were eight trains each way on weekdays.
 Notice boards at the Newport station made it clear that onward conveyance to London, via Cowes and Southampton, was a primary objective.

 The line was operated by a contractor, Henry Martin, for 50% of gross receipts at first, later 50% of net receipts.